RomainAuger7/Portfolio/README.md

 # Portfolio

 Made a portfolio using mainly html/css and php.
+Use of Bulma ofr styling.